Substance Misuse Nurse Practitioner

 Turning Tides is a multifunctional, complex needs homelessness organisation that works in Worthing, Adur, Littlehampton, Horsham and Mid Sussex.
 It has over 150 staff and 250 volunteers.
 Its mission is to end local homelessness.

-Due to begin October 2021 the new contract gives Turing Tides the opportunity to recruit a Nurse Practitioner role to enhance the Recovery Project’s Managed Withdrawal from alcohol programme.
+This contract gives Turing Tides the opportunity to recruit a Nurse Practitioner role to enhance the Recovery Project’s Managed Withdrawal from alcohol programme.

 The managed withdrawal from alcohol programme was developed by a group of external clinicians and professionals from Turning Tides’ Recovery Project in order to create a safe detox method for a vulnerable, marginalised group of homeless or insecurely housed clients who historically had struggled to engage with other services.